 Going on a dinosaur adventure!
 This was a birthday gift for my sister.
 (I drew us as how we looked when we were little!)
-Here are my thumbnails and wips: My main goal when deciding colors was making sure the brachiosaur that my sister and I are riding would stand out from the environment.
+My main goal when deciding colors was making sure the brachiosaur that my sister and I are riding would stand out from the environment.

 Exploring an elevated flying-croc city!
 When I started this I was just experimenting with how I wanted to stylize my crocodile.
 I wasn’t planning to draw a background or make this a full illustration until I realized how attached I was to the crocodile I drew (lol).
 I think the end result as a drawing feels a little stiff overall because I approached it this way, but it’s still cute I think.

 Trick-or-treat in the cat neighborhood!
 I wanted to draw cat life with cardboard houses, in time for Halloween.
 Here’s some sketches for the composition and cat poses, along with the sketch for my cat tower drawing: